lblain622/jabref/courseProjectDocs/integration-testing/report.md

 #### Modules Integrated
 - `org.jabref.model.database` — bibliography database logic
-- `org.jabref.logic.databas` — manages duplication detection logic for entries in the database.
+- `org.jabref.logic.database` — manages duplication detection logic for entries in the database.
 #### Test Data Prep:
  Two BibEntries Objects were created with identical or near identical fields and then inserted into the database
 #### Execution :